jk-oster/laravel-collection-trend/docs/README.md

 home: true
 ---

-## Overview

-Generate trends from collections.
-Easily create charts or reports.

 ## Why?

 Most applications require charts or reports to be generated.
 Doing this over again, and again can be a painful process.
 That's why I've created a fluent Laravel package to solve this problem.
 This package is heavily inspired by [laravel-trend](https://github.com/Flowframe/laravel-trend) and uses for the biggest part exactly the same interface for creating trends.